jpzk/example-cpuusage-docker/README.md

 The API endpoint is served on container port 8888 and on the host system it is 80.
 The API endpoint is served on container port 9990 and on the host system it is 81.

+## Under the hood

-INFO: The API endpoint service writes CSV files to /var/data/.
+The API endpoint service writes CSV files to /var/data/.
 The hourly cron job executing (can also use an external Spark cluster, if the CSV data is stored in HDFS by the api): /opt/spark/bin/spark-submit --master local --deploy-mode client --class Main /example-cpuusage-spark/target/scala-2.10/cpuapi-spark.jar.
 The spark driver program writes the JSON output to /var/data/agg.

 ## Usage